queryluke/masseffect-5e-data/data/powers/storm.md

   description: While the spell is maintained, the storm's radius grows by <me-distance length="5" /> at the
     start of your turn.
 ---
-An <me-distance length="20" />-radius sphere of rapid shifting mass effect fields springs into existence centered on a point you choose within range, creating a dangerous whirlwind of debris and energy.
+An <me-distance length="20" adj />-radius sphere of rapid shifting mass effect fields springs into existence centered on a point you choose within range, creating a dangerous whirlwind of debris and energy.
 The sphere remains for the spell’s duration.
 Each creature in the sphere when it appears or that ends its turn there must succeed on a Strength saving throw.
 On a failed save, a creature takes 8d10 force damage or half as much on a successful one.
 The sphere’s space is difficult terrain.